 1. Install an Alarm System

 If your car doesn't already have an anti-theft device, adding one can make your insurance more affordable.
-The logic is pretty obvious: lower risk of your car being stolen equates to a lower risk you'll have to make a claim under your policy.
+The logic is pretty obvious: lower risk of your car being stolen equates to a lower likelihood you'll have to make a claim under your policy.

 2. Take High-Risk Drivers Off Your Policy